bitdessin/JustDeepIt/docs/source/implementation/object-detection.rst

 Object detection combines classification and localization to identify objects in an image and specify their locations through bounding boxes.
-The latest version of JustDeepIt supports
-Faster R-CNN\ [#fasterrcnn]_,
+JustDeepIt supports multiple well-known deep neural network architectures, such as Faster R-CNN\ [#fasterrcnn]_,
 YOLOv3\ [#yolov3]_,
 SSD\ [#ssd]_,
 RetinaNet\ [#retinanet]_,
-and FCOS\ [#fcos]_
+and FCOS\ [#fcos]_,
-to build object detection models.
+to build object detection models for training and inference.
+The inference results can be stored as images with bounding boxes or a JSON file in the COCO format.
-The fowllowing image is an example of wheat head detection results with Faster R-CNN using GWHD datasset\ [#gwhd]_.
+The following image is an example of wheat head detection results with Faster R-CNN using GWHD datasset\ [#gwhd]_.

 .. image:: ../_static/tutorials_GWHD_inference_output.jpg
     :align: center